Memorable Manitobans: William John Warters (1864-1925)

 Born at Broadway, Staffordshire, England on 6 May 1864, he began teaching at the age of 18, in schools of Birmingham, advancing to the position of Assistant Principal.
 In this position, he became involve in the introduction of manual training in British schools.

-When, in 1900, Sir William Macdonald donated a large sum of money to enable schools in large Canadian cities to introduce manual training into their curriculum, Warters was selected to come to Winnipeg, where he served as Director of Technical Education in Winnipeg public schools from 1900 to 1925.
-In 1913, Warters equipped the technical department of the Kelvin High School and the St. John’s Technical High School.
+When, in 1900, Sir William Macdonald donated a large sum of money to enable schools in large Canadian cities to introduce manual training into their curriculum, Warters was selected to come to Winnipeg, where he served as Director of Technical Education in Winnipeg public schools from 1900 to 1925, being succeeded in the latter year by Samuel T. Newton.
+In 1913, he equipped the technical department of the Kelvin High School and the St. John’s Technical High School.

 Death registration, Manitoba Vital Statistics.